-Samoa is considered to be one of the most traditional islands in the South Pacific and has retained many of its customs, despite being ruled by the Germans and New Zealand in the last 100 years.
+Samoa is considered to be one of the most traditional islands in the South Pacific and has retained many of its customs, despite being ruled by Germany and New Zealand in the last 100 years.
 There are great opportunities to explore these on Upolu, as well as gorgeous beaches and amazing underwater life.

-Top Things to do in Upolu, Samoa
+Things to Do in Upolu, Samoa

 To Sua Ocean Trench